-Capability Name Туре Definition cdmi_list_children JSON String If present and "true", this capability indicates that the container's children may be listed. cdmi_list_children_range JSON String If present and "true", this capability indicates that the container's children may be listed with ranges. cdmi_read_metadata JSON String If present and "true", this capability indicates that the container's metadata may be read. cdmi_modify_metadata JSON String If present and "true", this capability indicates that the container's metadata may be modified. cdmi_modify_deserialize_container JSON String If present and "true", this capability indicates that the container object permits the deserialization of a serialized container object into the container object as an update. cdmi_snapshot JSON String If present and "true", this capability indicates that the container allows a new snapshot to be created. cdmi_serialize_dataobject JSON String If present and "true", this capability indicates that the object may be serialized. cdmi_serialize_container JSON String If present and "true", this capability indicates that the container and all children's contents may be serialized. cdmi_serialize_queue JSON String If present and "true", this capability indicates that the queue may be serialized. cdmi_serialize_domain JSON String If present and "true", this capability indicates that the domain and all child domains may be serialized. cdmi_deserialize_container JSON String If present and "true", this capability indicates that the container permits the deserialization of serialized containers and associated serialized children into the container cdmi_deserialize_queue JSON String If present and "true", this capability indicates that the container permits the deserialization of serialized queues into the container. cdmi_deserialize_dataobject JSON String If present and "true", this capability indicates that the container permits the deserialization of serialized data objects into the container. cdmi_create_dataobject JSON String If present and "true", this capability indicates that the container allows a new object to be added. cdmi_post_dataobject JSON String If present and "true", this capability indicates that the container allows a new object to be added via POST. cdmi_post_queue JSON String If present and "true", this capability indicates that the container allows a new queue to be added via POST. cdmi_create_container JSON String If present and "true", this capability indicates that the container allows a new container to be created via PUT. cdmi_create_queue JSON String If present and "true", this capability indicates that the container allows queues to be created. cdmi_create_reference JSON String If present and "true", this capability indicates that the container allows a new child reference to be created via PUT.
+Capability Name Туре Definition cdmi_modify_metadata JSON String If present and "true", this capability indicates that the container's metadata may be modified. cdmi_modify_deserialize_container JSON String If present and "true", this capability indicates that the container object permits the deserialization of a serialized container object into the container object as an update. cdmi_snapshot JSON String If present and "true", this capability indicates that the container allows a new snapshot to be created. cdmi_serialize_dataobject JSON String If present and "true", this capability indicates that the object may be serialized. cdmi_serialize_container JSON String If present and "true", this capability indicates that the container and all children's contents may be serialized. cdmi_serialize_queue JSON String If present and "true", this capability indicates that the queue may be serialized. cdmi_serialize_domain JSON String If present and "true", this capability indicates that the domain and all child domains may be serialized. cdmi_deserialize_container JSON String If present and "true", this capability indicates that the container permits the deserialization of serialized containers and associated serialized children into the container cdmi_deserialize_queue JSON String If present and "true", this capability indicates that the container permits the deserialization of serialized queues into the container. cdmi_deserialize_dataobject JSON String If present and "true", this capability indicates that the container permits the deserialization of serialized data objects into the container. cdmi_create_dataobject JSON String If present and "true", this capability indicates that the container allows a new object to be added. cdmi_post_dataobject JSON String If present and "true", this capability indicates that the container allows a new object to be added via POST. cdmi_post_queue JSON String If present and "true", this capability indicates that the container allows a new queue to be added via POST. cdmi_create_container JSON String If present and "true", this capability indicates that the container allows a new container to be created via PUT. cdmi_create_queue JSON String If present and "true", this capability indicates that the container allows queues to be created. cdmi_create_reference JSON String If present and "true", this capability indicates that the container allows a new child reference to be created via PUT. cdmi_export_container_cifs JSON String If present and "true", the container can be exported as a file system via CIFS. cdmi_export_container_nfs JSON String If present and "true", the container can be exported as a file system via NFS. cdmi_export_container_iscsi JSON String If present and "true", the container can be exported as a file system via iSCSI. cdmi_export_container_occi JSON String If present and "true", the container can be exported as a file system via OCCI. cdmi_export_container_webdav JSON String If present and "true", the container can be exported as a file system via WebDAV.

-Table 106 - Capabilities for Containers (Sheet 2 of 2)
+Table 105 - Capabilities for Containers (Sheet 3 of 3)

-Capability Name Туре Definition cdmi_cifs_export JSON String If present and "true", the container can be exported as a filesystem via CIFS cdmi_nfs_export JSON String If present and "true", the container can be exported as a filesystem via NFS cdmi_iscsi_export JSON String If present and "true", the container can be exported as a filesystem via iSCSI cdmi_occi_export JSON String If present and "true", the container can be exported as a filesystem via OCCI cdmi_delete_container JSON String If present and "true", this capability indicates that the container may be deleted. cdmi_move_container JSON String If present and "true", this capability indicates that a container object may be moved into the container. cdmi_copy_container JSON String If present and "true", this capability indicates that a container object may be copied into the container. cdmi_move_dataobject JSON String If present and "true", this capability indicates that a data object may be moved into the container. cdmi_copy_dataobject JSON String If present and "true", this capability indicates that a data object may be copied into the container.
+Capability Name Туре Definition cdmi_delete_container JSON String If present and "true", this capability indicates that the container may be deleted. cdmi_move_container JSON String If present and "true", this capability indicates that a container object may be moved into the container. cdmi_copy_container JSON String If present and "true", this capability indicates that a container object may be copied into the container. cdmi_move_dataobject JSON String If present and "true", this capability indicates that a data object may be moved into the container. cdmi_copy_dataobject JSON String If present and "true", this capability indicates that a data object may be copied into the container.